 A recreational athlete who regularly eats a carbohydrate-rich diet will probably have enough carbohydrate stored to fuel activity.
-Eating Well with Canada’s Food Guide is designed to meet the nutrient and energy needs for the majority of Canadians.
+Canada’s Food Guide is designed to meet the nutrient and energy needs for the majority of Canadians.
 Active Canadians may require higher intakes of energy and certain nutrients, such as carbohydrate, than recommended by the Guide.
 The DRI report recommends that all Canadians consume 45 to 65% of their total calories from carbohydrate.
 This range ensures sufficient intakes of essential nutrients and is based on evidence that suggests a role for carbohydrates in the prevention of chronic disease.

 What is carbohydrate loading?